-The "Rieu des Barges" is a river located in Belgium.
-Following some important rainfall events in the last years, the river basin suffered from numerous damages from overland flow and river bank overflows.
-The flood frequency and subsequent damage brought the need for a study to propose mitigation solutions.
-The total surface of the river basin is 38.6 km.
-The basin slopes are variable, with a mean value of 2 %.
-The land cover is mainly composed of crops (77 %) and meadows (14 %).
-The urban areas cover 3.5 % of the basin.
+The 'Rieu des Barges' is a river located in Belgium.
+Following some important rainfall events in recent years, the river basin has suffered from numerous damage events from overland flow and river bank overflows.
+The flood frequency and subsequent damage brought about the need for a study to propose mitigation solutions.
+The total surface of the river basin is 38.6 km2.
+The basin slopes are variable, with a mean value of 2%.
+The land cover is mainly composed of crops (77%) and meadows (14%).
+The urban areas cover 3.5% of the basin.

-4. Methodology
+4. METHODOLOGY

-The study was completed following 4 main steps.
-The first one covered the pre-processing of the hydrological data (for the runoff computation) and of the hydraulic data (for the river flow computation).
-In the second one, the "Rieu des Barges" was studied from a hydrodynamic point of view, in order to draw conclusions on the acceptable discharges, sensitive areas and overflowing zones.
+The study was completed by following four main steps.
+The first step covered the pre-processing of the hydrological data (for the runoff computation) and of the hydraulic data (for the river flow computation).
+In the second step, the 'Rieu des Barges' was studied from a hydrodynamic point of view, in order to draw conclusions on the acceptable discharges, sensitive areas and overflowing zones.
 In the third step, a coupled hydrology-hydrodynamics approach was used to study a flood event.
-The fourth step consisted in analysis of the preceding results and in an assessment of mitigation solutions.
+The final step consisted of the analysis of the preceding results and an assessment of mitigation solutions.

-5. Data processing
+5. DATA PROCESSING

-The necessary data were prepared using the GIS interface of WOLF, using pre-processing tools to convert raw data.
+The necessary data were prepared using the geographical information system (GIS) interface of WOLF, using preprocessing tools to convert raw data.
 The soil properties were extracted from pedologic maps using pedotransfer functions (Rawls and Brakensiek, 1989).
-The Digital Elevation Model (DEM) was processed in order to remove depressions, using an algorithm proposed by Martz and Garbrecht (Martz and Garbrecht, 1999), and a "stream burning" method (Saunders, 1999, Callow, 2007) was applied in order to make the DEM-based flowpaths coherent with the real ones obtained from site surveys.
-Specific engineering structures which significantly modify the flowpaths were taken into account in this process.
-For example, a high speed railway crosses the catchment, and the flows are therefore rerouted through drainage channels along the railway.
+The DEM was processed in order to remove depressions, using an algorithm proposed by Martz and Garbrecht (Martz and Garbrecht, 1999), and a 'stream burning' method (Callow, 2007; Saunders, 1999) was applied in order to make the DEM-based flowpaths coherent with the real ones obtained from site surveys.
+Specific engineering structures which significantly modified the flowpaths were taken into account in this process.
+For example, a high-speed railway crosses the catchment, and the flows are therefore re-routed through drainage channels along the railway.

-Site measurements of the cross sections were available on the two main rivers of the catchment ("Rieu des Barges" and "Rieu de Taintignies"), as well as a description of existing hydraulic structures along these rivers (such as culverts and pipes).
-A few pre-processing steps were necessary to prepare this data for the 1D simulations.
+Site measurements of the cross-sections were available on the two main rivers of the catchment ('Rieu des Barges' and 'Rieu de Taintignies'), as well as a description of existing hydraulic structures along these rivers (such as culverts and pipes).
+A few pre-processing steps were necessary to prepare this data for the 1-D simulations.

-Some cross sections were only composed of 3 points (corresponding approximately to the lower point of the bed and to the tops of the two banks.
-Linear interpolation between these points would have produced a triangular section which would not have been realistic (figure 2, dotted line).
+Some cross-sections were only composed of three points (corresponding approximately to the lower point of the bed and to the tops of the two banks.
+Linear interpolation between these points would have produced a triangular section which would not have been realistic (Figure 2, dotted line).
 Therefore, additional points were added to these sections using fixed values for the bank angles (30° from the vertical axis) and the bed angle (5° from the horizontal axis).
 These values are based on visual site estimations.
-Moreover, as most of the cross section data were limited to the top of the banks, an enlargement was added to every section to represent the floodplains (figure 2).
+Moreover, as most of the crosssection data were limited to the top of the banks, an enlargement was added to every section to represent the floodplains (Figure 2).
 This enlargement of the section width at the top of the banks was arbitrarily fixed at 10 m.
 As the aim of the study is a situation without any bank overflowing, this value does not have any impact on the simulations of the final state (river with various improvements for the flood mitigation).
 Therefore, the purpose of this enlargement is only to improve the analysis of the initial situation, and it was not worth carrying out additional site surveys to refine this estimation.